 If you can’t tell – I have very little patience for systems that waste my time, which is why I sometimes circumvent the Italian museum’s archaic phone and online presence.

 If tickets are sold out on your preferred date or if you can’t get the website above to work, I highly recommend Tiqets.
 Tiqets has Galleria Borghese tickets for €25, including the reservation fee.
 For this €3 difference, tickets can be booked instantly and delivered right to your smartphone.
+You can also book a guided tour of the Galleria (which includes a ticket) for about US$50 or find more tickets on GetYourGuide for $30 or so.

 Simply go to the ticket office right before your time slot and be given the paper tickets along with everyone else.
 The time it will save you is worth it, and they often have tickets available at the last minute when all of the others are booked out.